 This course is the first day only of the two-day introductory training course Internal Combustion Engine Modeling in CONVERGE.
 You will learn about the CONVERGE workflow and the options for boundaries, regions, initialization, and grid control.
 During this course you will have time to practice setting up the boundaries and regions, as well as the initialization and grid control options, for a typical IC engine case in CONVERGE Studio.
 Note that this course will not include surface preparation or physical models for spray, combustion, turbulence, or other processes.
-Advanced training courses on a variety of topics will be offered on 07 and 10 March.

 In this workshop we will explore the vast array of user-defined functions (UDFs) that can be used to adjust existing models, implement new models, direct CONVERGE to calculate additional quantities, or initialize or reinitialize physical variables.
 We will discuss the different types of UDFs that CONVERGE supports as well as the process of compiling the UDFs and the necessary header files. *This lecture includes hands-on CONVERGE practice.